Hate American Made ////// Waco Siege

 and they announce that murder charges for the killed ATF agents

-Because that's one thing that gets lost in the sauce here when we talk about
+in this situation because that's one thing that gets lost in the sauce here when we talk about.

 Is if I'm sitting inside that compound as a follower, knowing that, you know, I could, even if the claim is true,